Ocean cruising in the USA

 It is easy to become enchanted by the dazzling and glamourous delight that is Miami.
 The city is littered with art deco buildings that provide a picturesque backdrop to the streets of Miami Beach. city, Miami’s sustainably-designed buildings and open-air galleries are reflective of its innovative and fresh-thinking approach to city life.
 A ‘happening’ town, Miami has a rich nightlife and is resplendent with swanky bars and edgy clubs offering a range of music genres.
 For the more historically inclined, the Old Rickenbacker Causeway Bridge is spectacular, while the Barnacle Historic State Park is not one to be missed.
 For sun, sand and sea creature lovers, Florida’s Key West is a funky, wildlife-rich haven.
 The small island is easily accessible and tour trains are a great way to make sure you see it all.
 Take a picture at the Southernmost Point of the Continental United States, which is marked with a concrete buoy, or pop into the former residence of Ernest Hemingway to get a sneak peek into the lavish life of the famous author.

 If the glitz and glamour of Hollywood are not enough to lure you into the fabulous city of Los Angeles, perhaps its architecture will.
 Ranging from the hyper-contemporary stainless-steel clad Walt Disney Concert Hall in downtown LA, to the Mayan-influenced Holly Hock House in Barnsdall Art Park, Los Angeles really is home to an innovative and eclectic mix of architectural style.
 And that is not all that is striking about LA.
 The city is also blessed with golden beaches, green hillsides and vibrant neighbourhoods.
-What’s more, Disneyland Park and Universal Studios offer parents an afternoon of entertainment for their children, allowing young cruisers to live out their Disney dreams.
+What’s more, Disneyland Park and Universal Studios offer parents an afternoon of entertainment for their children, allowing young cruisers to live out their Disney dreams on a US cruise.

 New Orleans is the cultural centre of Louisiana.
 It is a gentle city of revelry, where festivals and celebrations take place almost weekly, and food and drink are revered.
 The birthplace of jazz, New Orleans nevertheless defies categorisation.
 Multiple historical occupations by the French, the Spanish and later the 'Confederate States' of America have led to a melting pot of different cultures in the city.
 This is particularly so in the city’s cuisine which spans from indigenous to Caribbean, with added African and European influence.
 Steeped in history, the city is full of grit, while also charmingly eccentric in character.
 For a satisfying insight, take a look around the Georgian-style Harmann-Grima House, the Wax Museum and the Louisiana State Museum.